kubernetes/kubernetes/examples/guestbook-go/README.md

 (Note that initial `docker pull` may take a few minutes, depending on network conditions.)

 ### Step Two: Turn up the master service.
 A Kubernetes 'service' is a named load balancer that proxies traffic to one or more containers.
-The services in a Kubernetes cluster are discoverable inside other containers via environment variables.
+The services in a Kubernetes cluster are discoverable inside other containers via environment variables or DNS.
 Services find the containers to load balance based on pod labels.

 The pod that you created in Step One has the label `name=redis` and `role=master`.
 The selector field of the service determines which pods will receive the traffic sent to the service.
 Use the file `examples/guestbook-go/redis-master-service.json` to create the service in the `kubectl` cli: